ONSdigital/es-imputation-sg/README.md

  We also want to calculate the 75% percentile of each movement column of the same groups - **e.g. the 7 5th percentile of the Movement_Q601_Asphalting_Sand for the group which has a region of 9 and a strata of E.**

- The iqrs value for each question is calculated as 75th percentile - 25th percentile.
+ The IQRS value for each question is calculated as 75th percentile - 25th percentile.

 **Inputs:** This method will require all of the Movement columns to be on the data which is being sent to the method, **e.g. Movement_Q601_Asphalting_Sand, Movement_Q602_Building_Soft_Sand,....**.
 There is also a requirement that the Mean columns should be on the data.
 It's not used for the IQRS calculation, but it should be passed through for use by later steps.
 An iqrs_*question* column should be created for each question in the data wrangler for correct usage of the method.
 The way the method is written will create the columns if they haven't been created before but for best practice create them in the data wrangler.

-**Outputs:** A JSON string which contains all the created iqrs values, saved in the respective iqrs_*question_name* columns.
+**Outputs:** A dictionary containing a Success flag (True/False) and a JSON string which contains all the created IQRS values, saved in the respective iqrs_*question_name* columns when successful or an error_message when not.

-### Calculate ATypicals Method
+### Calculate Atypicals Method

 **Name of Lambda:** atypicals_method

-**Intro:** The calculate atypical method calculates the atypical value for each row on the dataframe, and for each of the 7 questions, using the following formula (using question 601 as an example)
+**Intro:** The Calculate Atypical Method calculates the atypical value for each row on the DataFrame, and for each question, using the following formula (using question 601 as an example):

 **abs(Movement_Q601_Asphalting_Sand - Mean601) - 2 * iqrs601**

-Following this, if the Atypical value is > 0, we recalculate the movement value to be Null.
-Otherwise, we set the movement column to itself. eg, using Q601 as an example
+Following this, if the atypical value is > 0, we recalculate the movement value to be `null`.
+Otherwise, we set the movement column to itself. eg, using Q601 as an example:

 **If Atyp601 > 0, then Movement_Q601_Asphalting_Sand = null else Movement_Q601_Asphalting_Sand = Movement_Q601_Asphalting_Sand**

 **Inputs:** This method will require all of the Movement columns, the Mean columns and the IQRS columns to be on the data which is being sent to the method.
 An atyp_*question* column should be created for each question in the data wrangler for correct usage of the method.
 The way the method is written will create the columns if they haven't been created before but for best practice create them in the data wrangler.

-**Outputs:** A JSON string which contains all the created atypical values, saved in the respective atyp_*question_name* columns.
+**Outputs:** A dictionary containing a Success flag (True/False) and a JSON string which contains all the created atypical values, saved in the respective atyp_*question_name* columns when successful or an error_message when not.

 ### Apply Factors Method